 To celebrate the impressive complexity of the octopus and capture the mystery of the ocean, Emily Anne Ach has designed this detailed how-to guide to create this octopus embroidery.
 This project was published in Love Embroidery magazine issue 2.

 This octopus embroidery pattern features curling legs and beady eyes, perfect for anyone looking to step up their stitching game.
-For help on learning the stitches, visit our embroidery stitches library.
+For help on learning the stitches used in our free embroidery patterns, visit our embroidery stitches library.

 Materials for the octopus embroidery

 - Stranded cotton: 1 skein each of black, bright blue, brown, lemon, white, yellow

 - Basic embroidery kit

 - French Knots – See our How to do French knots guide

 - Satin Stitch – See our How to do Satin Stitch guide

 - Stem Stitch – See our Stem stitch embroidery guide

 - Straight stitch – See our Straight stitch embroidery design for instructions